ammarhakim/gkyl-doc/source/quickstart.rst

-as a fraction of the speed of light, followed by some initialization code which we have omitted, followed finally by a flag to indicate that the electromagnetic field should be evolved in time (i.e. the field is not static), and that the boundaries in the :math:`y` coordinate direciton, on both sides of the domain, should have reflective/wall boundary conditions applied to them (i.e. ``G0.FieldBc.bcWall``).
+as a fraction of the speed of light, followed by some initialization code which we have omitted, followed finally by a flag to indicate that the electromagnetic field should be evolved in time (i.e. the field is not static), and that the boundaries in the :math:`y` coordinate direction, on both sides of the domain, should have reflective/wall boundary conditions applied to them (i.e. ``G0.FieldBc.bcWall``).
 The initial conditions for the electromagnetic field are imposed via the initialization function: